sous-chefs/sql_server/README.md

 NOTE: This recipe will request a reboot at the end of the Chef Client run if SQL Server was installed..
 If you do not want to reboot after the installation, use the `reboot` resource to cancel the pending reboot.

-**Option 1:** From a role, environment, or wrapper cookbook, set `node['sql_server']['version']` to '2008R2' to install SQL Server 2008 R2 Express, '2012' to install SQL Server 2012 Express or '2014' to install SQL Server 2014 Express.
+**Option 1:** From a role, environment, or wrapper cookbook, set `node['sql_server']['version']` to '2008R2' to install SQL Server 2008 R2 Express, '2012' to install SQL Server 2012 Express, '2014' to install SQL Server 2014 Express, or '2016' to install SQL Server 2016 Express.

 **Option 2:** From a role, environment, or wrapper cookbook, set these node attributes to specify the URL, checksum, and name of the package (as it appears in the Windows Registry).